 Materials Needed:

-- Clear glass pieces
+- Clear glass or acrylic sheet

 - Paintbrush